 The 6 Main Advantages of Solar Power:

-- Solar power reduces your electricity, saving you hundreds or even thousands each year.
+- Solar power reduces your electricity bills, saving you hundreds or even thousands each year.

 Depending on the size of the system installed, annual savings can range between $600 to $1,800.
 Grid-electricity prices continue to increase in New Zealand at a rate of at least 2% every year.
 Purchasing a solar power system in the current market allows for the price of a certain portion of electricity to be locked in, protecting the household from further electricity price increases.